 The majority of bankruptcy cases are filed under Chapter 7, which is known as liquidation bankruptcy.
 In Chapter 7, your non-exempt assets are sold to repay your existing debt.
 However, you are allowed to keep certain exempt property, as outlined in the Exemption Chart.
 If your income disqualifies you for Chapter 7, Chapter 13 may be the alternative.
 In Chapter 13, you are required to repay a portion of your debt over a specified period.

 We understand that deciding to file for bankruptcy can be a challenging decision, often made during difficult times when financial circumstances are at their worst.
 Bankruptcy is often triggered by factors like unemployment and medical bills.
 It is important to note that filing for bankruptcy does not mean you will never be able to access credit again.
 Banks and lenders have developed programs specifically for individuals who have filed for bankruptcy.
 In fact, we have assisted clients who, years after filing, have successfully purchased their first homes.
 Bankruptcy offers a fresh start rather than being the end.

-Whether in New York or any another state, Bankruptcy Law is a federal law designed to assist individual consumers and businesses facing financial difficulties.
-With respect to consumer debtors, the goal of a New York bankruptcy lawyer is to help individuals get beyond their financial turmoil and obtain a fresh start.
+Whether you are in New York or any other state, bankruptcy law is a federal law designed to assist individuals and businesses facing financial difficulties.
+Our New York bankruptcy lawyers are dedicated to helping individuals move beyond their financial turmoil and obtain a fresh start.

-An individual’s bankruptcy filing can be reflected on their credit report for up to ten years.
-That does not mean, that an individual will not obtain credit again.
-Many lenders in the credit card and mortgage industry do not automatically disqualify an applicant because they previously filed bankruptcy.
-In addition, it is important to note, that if someone is behind on their bills their credit rating may already be poor.
+While a bankruptcy filing can be reflected on your credit report for up to ten years, it does not mean you will be unable to obtain credit in the future.
+Many credit card and mortgage lenders do not automatically disqualify applicants solely based on a prior bankruptcy filing.
+Additionally, if you are already behind on bills, your credit rating may already be poor.

 Social Security Card